 Sell with stories.
 Watching the movie tends to kill your expectations after reading the gripping novel.
 Now you know why.

-Facts tell, stories sell.
-Facts appeal to logic; stories, emotion.
+To begin with, facts tell, stories sell.
+Also, facts appeal to logic; stories, emotion.
 Facts keep us going because they trigger the emotion, that initially moved us, when it wanes.

 Features are facts; they don’t sell